 Art Sutch Photography & Digital Imaging – http://artsutchphotodigital.com/

 Reservations are accepted any time from 4 days and to a year in advance.

-A $250 deposit is required to book a reservation, with the exception of the Taku Lodge package which requires a $315 per person deposit.
+A $250 deposit or 10% of the total package price (which ever is greater) is required to book a reservation, with the exception of the Taku Lodge package which requires a $315 per person deposit.
 The remaining balance is due at least 30 days prior to your wedding date.
 Accepted forms of payments: Discover Card, Master Card, or Visa.

 Obtaining an Alaska marriage license is the sole responsibility of the couple getting married.
 Information regarding a license can be obtained at: www.hss.state.ak.us/dph/bvs/marriagel/ Please note the office is not open on weekends, state, and/or federal holidays but, licenses still be obtain through the mail, we can tell you how this needs to be handled.